DeWayne Dotson

-Jack DeWayne Dotson (born June 10, 1971) is a former American football linebacker and fullback in the National Football League (NFL) for the Miami Dolphins.
-He was drafted in the fourth round (131st overall) of the 1994 NFL draft by the Dallas Cowboys.
+Jack DeWayne Dotson (born June 10, 1971) is an American former professional football player who was a linebacker and fullback for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
+He was selected in the fourth round of the 1994 NFL draft by the Dallas Cowboys.
 He also was a member of the Nashville Kats in the Arena Football League (AFL).
-He played college football at the University of Mississippi.

-Early years
+Early life

 Dotson attended Hendersonville High School, where he was a three-year starter at linebacker and a two-year starter at running back.
 As a senior, he rushed for a school record 1,500 yards, while making 114 tackles on defense and receiving All-state honors at linebacker.

-He also practiced basketball, baseball and track.

 College career

 Dotson accepted a football scholarship from the University of Tennessee.
 As a freshman in 1989, he was a backup defensive end on a team that won the SEC championship and the 1990 Cotton Bowl against the University of Arkansas.
 He tallied 14 tackles (one for loss).

 As a sophomore in 1990, he became a starter at linebacker, posting 59 tackles (fourth on the team), 4 tackles for loss (fourth on the team), 4 quarterback pressures, 2 passes defensed and 2 forced fumbles.
 He had a career-high 17 tackles and returned an interception 27 yards for a touchdown against Vanderbilt University.
 He contributed to his team winning the SEC championship and the 1991 Sugar Bowl against the University of Virginia.

 In 1991, he transferred to the University of Mississippi and had to sit one year to comply with the NCAA transfer rules.

 As a junior in 1992, he was a starter at linebacker, registering 100 tackles (second on the team), 10 sacks (led the team), 5 tackles for loss, 12 quarterback pressures, 5 passes defensed and one forced fumble.

 As a senior in 1993, his 400-pound bench press ranked second on the squad.
 He collected 92 tackles, five sacks, 10 tackles for loss (second on the team), 16 quarterback pressures (led the team), two passes defensed, one forced fumble and 2 fumble recoveries.
 He had 15 tackles (3 for losses) and one sack against Vanderbilt University.
 He finished the season as one of the 10 semifinalists for the Butkus Award.